qua-platform/quam/docs/components/qubits-and-qubit-pairs.md

 )
 ```

-The `get_reference()` method ensures each QuAM component has a single parent, which for qubits is the `machine.qubits` dictionary.
+The `get_reference()` method ensures each QUAM component has a single parent, which for qubits is the `machine.qubits` dictionary.

 ### Key Features